chaovite/python_idioms/README.md

 # python_idioms
 This repo is created to collect Python idioms that solves problem precisely and concisely.
-These idioms are collected from the internet and I will append references as the collection increases in size.
+These idioms are collected from the internet and I put them together in a form a notebook for visualization.

 Here are the principles (https://en.wikipedia.org/wiki/Zen_of_Python):

 **The Zen of Python**